 Welcome to the website of the Committee on International Trade (INTA).

 You will find the agendas and working documents of the Committee here, as well as additional information such as INTA newsletters, details on on-going reports and hearings.

-Since the implementation of the Lisbon Treaty, the EP has a decisive role to play in the definition of the Union's trade policy, covering matters of international trade in goods, services and commercial aspects of intellectual property, and Foreign Direct Investment.
-Now, trade legislation and international trade agreements can only be implemented with the agreement of the EP, representing European citizens.
+Since the implementation of the Lisbon Treaty, the EP has a decisive role to play in the definition of the Union's trade policy and acts as its democratic conscience.
+This is of particular importance since trade legislation and international trade agreements can only be implemented with the agreement of the EP.

-I trust that this website will serve as an efficient research tool and that it will allow European citizens to achieve a better understanding of INTA's work and proceedings, as well as of the Union's trade policy in general.
+I trust that this website will serve as an efficient information source and research tool that allows European citizens to achieve a better understanding of INTA's work and proceedings, as well as of the Union's trade policy in general.